democracy-how/democracy-how/README.md

 Increase in education of all forms of sciences, engineering, arts, philosophy, etc.
 Increase of personal freedoms

-For initial relatively bloodless transition from dictatorship to democracy the following conditions may need to be applied
+For an initial relatively bloodless transition from dictatorship to democracy the following conditions may need to be applied

 Broad agreement within different parts of a society that a democratization change is needed.
 Or at least tiredness from an existing state of affairs
 Willingness of large portion of the population to support and maintain democracy on a personal level.
 E.g., respect other people, protect democratization, spend effort and budget on politics, ….